 It may seem counterintuitive, but the best way to keep moving forward and overcome the urge to quit is by taking frequent breaks.
 Research shows that taking breaks increases focus, productivity, happiness, and creativity.

 Here are 10 different ways to take “breaks” + 2 additional things you can do while working to keep your kids engaged and finish the school year strong:

-- Snack break: Keep healthy snacks on hand that doesn’t require much prep.
-We keep grab and go snacks like apples, mandarin oranges, grapes, and crackers or toast with peanut butter, hummus, chips and salsa, celery, carrots, cucumbers on hand so that we don’t lose an hour on snacks.
+- Snack break: Keep healthy snacks on hand that don’t require much prep.
+We keep grab-and-go snacks like apples, mandarin oranges, grapes, and crackers or toast with peanut butter, hummus, chips and salsa, celery, carrots, cucumbers on hand so that we don’t lose an hour on snacks.